Witchcraft II: The Temptress

 Witchcraft II: The Temptress is a 1990 American horror film directed by Mark Woods and starring Charles Solomon, Delia Sheppard, David Homb, Mia M. Ruiz, Jay Richardson, Cheryl Janecky, Mary Shelley, and Frank Woods.
 The screenplay was written by Jim Hanson and Sal Manna.
-The film is a sequel to the 1988 direct-to-video film Witchcraft, and the second film in the Witchcraft series.
-It is followed by Witchcraft III: The Kiss of Death.
+It is a sequel to the 1988 direct-to-video film Witchcraft, and the second instalment in the Witchcraft series.
+It is followed by Witchcraft III: The Kiss of Death (1990).